Burnaby Division of Family Practice

 Now retired, Ron's commitment to bettering the Burnaby community has brought him to his role as the Community Director on the Board of Directors.
 His voice aids in improving the comprehensive health of Burnaby residents and the medical systems that support that health from birth to old age.

-Dr. Lindsay McCaffrey, Director
+Dr. Jennifer Moore, Director

 Mr. Michel Pouliet, Director